Expressing High-Level Scientific Claims with Formal Semantics: Evaluation

 \subsection{Descriptive Analysis}

 We performed a descriptive analysis on the combined datasets used in this research, dataset A and dataset B, one with 50 claims and the other with 25 other claims respectively.

 91\% of the claims (68 out of the total 75 claims) could be expressed with the super-pattern.
 The remaining ones were rather \emph{too simple} and not too complex to be expressed, as they could be formalized with a simple \emph{subject--predicate--object} triple in RDF style.
 The super-pattern was therefore successful in covering all the non-trivial scientific claims encountered.
-76\% of the claims (57 out of the total 75 claims) used the optional context slot of the super-pattern, whereas the remaining ones 15\% (11 out of 75) used the simpler version of the pattern without context.
+76\% of the claims (57 out of the total 75 claims) used the optional context slot of the super-pattern, whereas the remaining ones 15\% (11 claims) used the simpler version of the pattern without context.

-Next we can look at the distribution of qualifiers and relations for both datasets, which is shown in Tables \ref{tab:qualifiers} and \ref{tab:relations}.
-As we can see from Table \ref{tab:qualifiers}, the most used qualifier is "generally" in 40\% of cases (30 out of 75 claims), together with its modal counterpart, "can generally" in 23\% of cases (17 out of 75 claims).
-The modal negative of qualifiers was never used, while using the negative for qualifiers seems to be less common, in just 6\% of cases (6 out of 75 claims), while the most used qualifiers are positive with 57\% (43 claims out of 75) and modal positive with 25\% (19 claims out of 75).
+Next we can look at the distribution of qualifiers and relations for both datasets, which is shown in Tables \ref{tab:sp-qualifiers} and \ref{tab:relations}.
+As we can see from Table \ref{tab:sp-qualifiers}, the most used qualifier is ``generally'' in almost 39\% of cases (29 claims), together with its modal counterpart, ``can generally'' in 23\% of cases (17 claims).
+The modal negative of qualifiers was never used, while using the negative for qualifiers seems to be less common, in just 6\% of cases (6 claims), while the most used qualifiers are positive with 57\% (43 claims) and modal positive with 25\% (19 claims).

-In terms of the relations used in the datasets, Table \ref{tab:relations} shows that relations that express causal relations are the most common with 57\% (43 claims out of 75), then the equivalency relation ``is same as'' is the next most used with 16\% (12 claims out of 75), then in a smaller ratio, the relations marking numerical comparisons (the ``compares to'' relations) and the relations about spatio-temporal relationships (the ``has spatio-temporal relationship with'') are used in about 6-7\% of cases (7 and 6 respectively out of the total of 75 claims).
+In terms of the relations used in the datasets, Table \ref{tab:relations} shows that relations that express causal relations are the most common with 57\% (43 claims), then the equivalency relation ``is same as'' is the next most used with 16\% (12 claims), then in a smaller ratio, the relations marking numerical comparisons (the ``compares to'' relations) and the relations about spatio-temporal relationships (the ``has spatio-temporal relationship with'') are used in about 6-7\% of cases (7 and 6 claims, respectively).

 Overall, we see a broad but far from uniform distribution.
 Certain qualifiers and relation types were much more often used than others, which is in general not very surprising.
 That most claims are of a positive and causal nature is also consistent with expectations.